Essential Features Of A Good LSAT Test Center

 Where Can You Take the LSAT

-Sometimes candidates preparing for LSAT tend to overlook the importance of selecting a convenient LSAT test center.
-Selection of the test center and registering for LSAT is as important as preparing for the examination itself.
-It is so because the seats in the test center are limited and they are distributed among candidates on a 'first come first serve' basis.
-Hence, if you do not register for LSAT as early as possible, you might find all the seats in the test center that you have selected are already occupied.
-However, before you select an LSAT test center find out about the facilities it offers.
+Sometimes candidates preparing for LSAT tend to overlook the importance of selecting a convenient center.
+Selection of the center and registering for the exam is as important as preparing for the examination itself.
+It is so because the seats in the center are limited and they are distributed among candidates on a 'first come first serve' basis.
+Hence, if you do not register for the exam as early as possible, you might find all the seats in the test center that you have selected are already occupied.
+However, before you select a center find out about the facilities it offers.
 Some essential features of a test center are given in the following section.

 Select an LSAT Test Center

-While selecting an LSAT test center there are a number of things that you should consider.
-Some salient features of LSAT test centers are as follows:
+While selecting a center there are a number of things that you should consider.
+Some salient points are as follows:

-- The LSAT test center that you select should not be far away from your residence.
+- The examination center that you select should not be far away from your residence.
 If by chance LSAC cannot provide a seat for you in the test center of your choice, then they will give you alternative centers within a 100 mile radius of your area of residence.

-- LSAT is held 4 times (February, June, October and December) in a year.
-But not all test centers hold all the examinations.
-Thus, before you select the test center ensure that it holds the examination on the particular date that you have chosen.
+- Examination is held 4 times (February, June, October and December) in a year.
+But not all centers hold all the examinations.
+Thus, before you select the center, ensure that it holds the examination on the particular date that you have chosen.

-- Before you select a test center visit it and check the test center.
+- Before you select, visit and check the test center.
 The test center should be in a quiet neighborhood (preferably an educational institute) and the classroom where the test is held should be in a secluded part of the building.
 It is better if the testing room is bright and airy.
-Familiarize yourself with the test center so that on the day of the test you know where everything is.
+Familiarize yourself with the exam center so that on the day of the test you know where everything is.

-While you select the LSAT test center ensure that you have taken into account all the afore-mentioned points.
+While you select a location, see to it that you have taken into account all the afore-mentioned points.
 The selection procedure can be quite complicated and it is better if you get done with it as early as possible.
-Moreover, early registration will ensure that you get a seat in the LSAT test center of your choice.
+Moreover, early registration will ensure that you get a seat in the examination center of your choice.
 Some of the test centers that you can consider are given in the following section.

 Some LSAT Test Centers

-Since, seats are limited in the LSAT test centers you might have to select a center that is far from your residence.
+Since seats are limited you might have to select a center that is far from your residence.
 If so, then you should make some arrangements so that you don't spend the morning driving to the test center and thereby exhausting yourself.
 Some test centers that you can consider are as follows:

-- If you are a resident of Alabama then you can appear for any LSAT in any one of the following centers:
+- If you are a resident of Alabama then you can appear in any one of the following centers: